Here’s a simple game to make letter recognition a tumbling success! Play again and again to practice letters and fine motor skills.

-One of the many advantages of growing up the daughter of a cabinet maker is that when I need something wood related my dad is always more than willing to take care of it for me.
-So instead of going to the craft store and buying a ton of one inch square wooden tiles for several cents a piece, I just call up my dad and he uses the scraps at his shop, which costs me zilch.
-Plus, I get to be really specific.
-“Two hundred one inch square wooden tiles, 1/4 in thick, please.”
-I could have even specified the kind of wood.
-He replies, “Of course.
+One of the many advantages of being the daughter of a cabinet maker is my ongoing access to wood craft supplies.
+So, when I got a bright new idea for a game to play with my kiddos and preschoolers, I didn’t go to the craft store.
+I called up my dad and put in my order which he summoned from the scraps at his shop.
+My order was very specific, “Two hundred one inch square wooden tiles, 1/4 in thick, please.”
+(I could have even specified the kind of wood).
+He replied, “Of course.
 How ’bout I cut you three hundred, instead?
 You can pick them up from the house this weekend.”

 This activity is for building letter recognition skills.
-Before you begin, spill out the letters on a tray, separating the letters that are unfamiliar.
-The object of the game is simple.
-Take turns building a tower of letter tiles.
+Before you begin, spill out the letter tiles on a tray, separating the letters that are unfamiliar.
+The object of the game is simple: take turns building a tower of letter tiles.

-The tower continues to get taller ans taller until it tumbles over.
-Of course this is William’s favorite part of the game, but the notion of building a tower until it falls over motivates him to play again and again, which means he is practicing his letter naming skills again and again.
+The tower continues to grow until it tumbles over.
+Of course the tumbling of the tower is William’s favorite part of the game!
+The notion of building a tower until it falls over motivates him to play again and again, which means he is practicing his letter naming skills again and again.

 The game ends when a tower topples over.
 There are two ways to determine the winner of the game.
 The winner can be determined by the tallest tower, or by the last tower standing despite its height.
 Choose the one that best fits your child.
 For William and I, there was little to no competition in our game, so we ended it when the first tower fell.

-Just a note, while my dad did cut about three hundred tiles for me (honestly, I didn’t count them), I did not use all three hundred tiles to play.
-I used only a couple of handfuls.
-Too many letters could have been too overwhelming.
+Quick Tip!
+I most likely left my dad’s place that weekend with three hundred tiles (honestly, I didn’t count them), but I did not use all the tiles for the game.
+It could have been overwhelming, so I used only a couple handfuls of the tiles.
 As with any activity, it is so important to keep in mind how your little person will respond.
-Some tweaking will be necessary for success and I’m sure that as William gets older and more confident in his letter naming and fine motor capabilities I will need to adjust the parameters of the game to make it more suitable for my growing little guy.
+Some tweaking will be necessary for success.
+I’m sure that as my growing little guy becomes more confident in his letter naming and fine motor capabilities I will need to adjust the parameters of the game again.